 Projects

-Inspired by a common vision of accelerated genomic discovery, collaboration, and improved clinical outcomes, leaders at Boston Children's Hospital, Cincinnati Children's Hospital Medical Center, the Children's Hospital of Philadelphia, Washington University at St. Louis, and the University of Pittsburgh Medical Center have come together to create the Genomic Information Commons (GIC).
-The GIC is an NCATS-funded, multi-institutional, federated, genomic data commons.
+Inspired by a common vision of accelerated genomic discovery, collaboration, and improved clinical outcomes, leaders at Boston Children's Hospital, Cincinnati Children's Hospital Medical Center, the Children's Hospital of Philadelphia, Washington University at St. Louis, the University of Pittsburgh Medical Center, and Le Bonheur Children's Hospital at the University of Tennessee Health Science Center have come together to create the Genomic Information Commons (GIC).
+Partially funded by NCATS, The GIC is a multi-institutional, federated, genomic data commons.

 CHIP directs the Biobank Core at Boston Children’s Hospital which includes the Precision Link Health Discovery protocol for engaging our patients in research and capturing the diversity of our patient population under a broad consent for omics and phenotype data phenotype biospecimens stored in the biobank core.